bpekalp/Python-Course/README.md

 ## E-Portfolio App

-The e-portfolio app is a web app that displays user projects with contact me functionality.
+The e-portfolio app is a web app that displays user projects.
+It comes with a fully functioning contact me page.

 The data source is provided by [Ardit Sulce](https://www.linkedin.com/in/arditsulce) in [Python Mega Course](https://www.udemy.com/course/the-python-mega-course)

-You can launch the web app by visiting my web apps site or running the following command:
+You can launch the web app by visiting my [web apps site](https://gbp-py-webapps.streamlit.app/) or running the following command:

 ```bash
 streamlit run home.py